SeveredSeikyo/uniconsult/README.md

 - 📋 View available time slots and upcoming appointments
 - 🔔 Get reminders for your bookings
 - 👩‍🏫 Faculty dashboard to manage slots and availability
-- 🔐 Authentication and secure access (if implemented)
+- 🔐 Authentication and secure access

 ## Tech Stack